AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Discussion

-Mixed sentiments appear to have persisted to date, reoccurring within the few independent evaluations of AutoML packages that have been made, even when the results can be spun one way or another.
-An example is provided by a 2020 benchmark~\cite{habl20}, which uses the performance on several OpenML datasets to assess the following four systems: Auto-sklearn, TPOT, H2O AutoML, and AutoGluon.
+Granted, AutoML has come a long way, and modern benchmarks, e.g.~run by the AutoGluon team~\citep{ermu20}, show that automated systems can dominate data scientists in Kaggle competitions.
+Yet mixed sentiments persist, reoccurring within the few independent evaluations of AutoML packages that have been made, and results can often be spun one way or another.
+An example is provided by a 2020 benchmark~\citep{habl20}, which uses the performance on several OpenML datasets~\citep{vari14, bica17} to assess the following four systems: Auto-sklearn, TPOT, H2O AutoML, and AutoGluon.
 The study positively claims that at least one package performs equal to or better than humans for seven out of twelve datasets.
 However, upon excluding three ML tasks where humans and almost all tested packages are capable of perfect accuracy, the results can also be interpreted with equal validity to imply that AutoML systems fail to outperform humans in five, almost six, out of nine contexts.

 Conclusions are likewise sparse when solely comparing AutoML packages against each other rather than against human practitioners.
-One benchmarking study of seven open-source systems notes variations in performance, but it also establishes that there is no perfect tool that dominates all others on a plurality of ML tasks~\cite{trwa19}.
-Proprietary systems are much more difficult to evaluate, however a 2017 investigation into ML-service providers is likewise unable to identify an outlier~\cite{yaxi17}.
-Returning to open-source packages, another comparison of four major systems across thirty-nine classification tasks~\cite{gile19} found that, after four hours of operation, all could be outperformed by a random forest for certain problems.
+One analysis, based on four popular options, finds Auto-sklearn dominant for classification datasets and TPOT best for regression problems, but it cautions that results have extremely high variances~\citep{baal18}.
+Another benchmarking study of seven open-source systems is even more circumspect, noting variations in performance but concluding that there is no perfect tool that dominates all others on a plurality of ML tasks~\citep{trwa19}.
+Proprietary systems are even more difficult to evaluate, however a 2017 investigation into ML-service providers is likewise unable to identify an outlier~\citep{yaxi17}.
+Returning to open-source packages, another comparison of four major systems across thirty-nine classification tasks~\citep{gile19} found that, after four hours of operation, all could be outperformed by a random forest for certain problems.
 The packages also struggled with datasets involving high dimensionality or numerous classes.